jrkerns/pylinac/docs/source/flatsym.rst

 Analysis Options
 ----------------

-The flatness/symmetry algorithms can be specified as well as the position of the analysis within the image.
+The flatness/symmetry algorithms can be specified as well as the position of the analysis within the image and the width of the profile.
 See :ref:`analysis_definitions` for the common algorithms.

 .. code-block:: python

-    my_img.analyze(flatness_method='elekta', symmetry_method='point difference', vert_position=0.4, horiz_position=0.6)
+    my_img.analyze(flatness_method='elekta', symmetry_method='point difference', vert_position=0.4, horiz_position=0.6,
+    vert_width=0.05, horiz_width=0.05)

 You can also create your own algorithms.